 Rebecca Fullan received her Ph.D. in English in 2020 from The Graduate Center, CUNY.
 Her dissertation focuses on contemporary Native American literature, and her research interests range from medieval mysticism to speculative fiction, and include feminism and queer studies, critical race studies, and ecocriticism.
 Fullan has a Master’s in Theological Studies from Harvard Divinity School and an AB in Comparative Literature from Bryn Mawr College.
 She has taught Composition and Literature courses at John Jay College and LaGuardia Community College.

-Christina Katopodis is Executive Director and Postdoctoral Fellow of Transformative Learning in the Humanities at the City University of New York.
+Christina Katopodis is Associate Director and Postdoctoral Research Associate of Transformative Learning in the Humanities at the City University of New York.
 She received her Ph.D. in English in February 2021 from The Graduate Center, CUNY.
 She is the winner of the 2019 Diana Colbert Innovative Teaching Prize and the 2018 Dewey Digital Teaching Award.
 Katopodis’s research has been supported by the Ralph Waldo Emerson Society Research Grant (2016), and two consecutive GC Provost’s Digital Innovation Grants (2016-18).
 She records sounds at Walden Pond for her digital humanities project, The Walden Soundscape, an award-winning website that makes sounds at Walden Pond accessible to a wide audience, and calls for a new approach to reading as listening to a text.
-She has a forthcoming article in ESQ, titled “Vibrational Epistemology in the Nineteenth-Century American Soundscape: Music and Noise in Walden.”
+With Cathy N. Davidson, she is the author of The New College Classroom (Harvard University Press, 2022).

 Kaitlin Mondello is assistant professor of Ecostudies at Millersville University.
 Her research focuses on environmental literature, science, and philosophy in the nineteenth century and their relevance to current debates about climate change and the Anthropocene.
 She is a member of the Climate Action Lab and founded the Ecocriticism Public Working Group through The Center for the Humanities at CUNY.
 Her scholarly work in Science Studies and Animal Studies has appeared in Romantic Ecocriticism: Origins and Legacies (Lexington Books, 2016) and Essays in Romanticism (2017).
 She is also the editor of the blog Visible Pedagogy.